openstreetmap/owg-website/index.md

 The main task of the Operations Working Group is the forecasting of demand and the purchasing of hardware required to meet the priorities.

-Other tasks include
+Other tasks include:

 * Creating policies for OSMF services, such as the tile usage policy or API usage policy
 * The organisation and budgeting for hosting OSMF servers

-It does not concern itself with
+It does not concern itself with:

 * Authoring software to run on the services.
 This is left to the development community
 * Day-to-day running of the servers.
 This is the remit of the sys admins group